ADITYA1234556/personal-wesite/readme.md

-# CI/CD Pipeline: Jenkins, Docker, DockerHub, and Kubernetes
+# CI/CD Pipeline: Jenkins, Docker, DockerHub, and Kubernetes `WEBSITE URL: https://website.theaditya.co.uk/`

 This repository contains the code and configurations for a CI/CD pipeline that automates the following workflow:
 1. Jenkins builds a Docker image from the source code.